Perhaps the best known of all football trading strategies is the “lay the draw” strategy.

 What to do if it Goes Wrong – and Right

 Of course, nothing in life is as simple as we would like and inevitably some of the trades will go wrong.
-Here we set out our strategy for dealing with things if they go wrong – and some suggestions for if they go right.
+Here we set out our strategy for dealing with things if they go wrong – and some suggestions for maximising profits.

 There Is No Goal